-When it is time for surgery, you will be taken to a receiving area to meet your surgical team.
+When it is time for surgery, you will meet your surgical team.
 Your companion will be instructed where to wait on the day of your procedure.
 The surgeon will often speak with your companion after surgery.

 Recovery Room/Post Anesthesia Care Unit (PACU)